-Every research student will undergo an annual assessment of their progress.
-The process is designed to ensure every student has made sufficient progress with their research to submit by the expected date, has undertaken the necessary skills training, is receiving regular supervision and has access to appropriate facilities to enable them to complete their degree successfully.
+Every doctoral research student, excluding PhD (by Published Work) and MD (by Published Work) will undergo an annual assessment of their progress.
+The process is designed to ensure that doctoral students have made sufficient progress with their research to submit by the expected date, have undertaken the necessary skills training, are receiving regular supervision, and have access to appropriate facilities to enable them to complete their degree successfully.